Benefits of PVC Wainscoting & How to Install

 Installing On Bare Studs

-Step 4: Cut the first panel to the desired wainscoting height ensuring there is a ¼" gap between the panel and the U Channel Base.
-Starting in the corner where you cut the trim pieces ½" short, place the panel with the tongue side in the corner trim and the groove side facing out.
-Use a level to ensure it is parallel to the wall and leave a 1/8" gap between the tongue side and the trim.
-Fasten the panel every 24 inches with the recommended screws.
+Step 4: Cut the first panel to the desired wainscoting height ensuring there is a ¼" gap between both panel ends and the teeth channel of the Universal Base.
+Starting in one corner, place the tongue side of the panel along the teeth channel of the Universal Base and the groove side facing out.
+Use a level to ensure it is parallel to the wall and fasten the panel every 24 inches with the recommended screws.

 Step 5: Insert the tongue of the second panel into the groove of the first panel.
 Press them firmly together and fasten the new panel.
 Repeat this process for all remaining panels.